 During the subspecialty rotations, the residents accompany the faculty to the operating room one to two days per week.
 This provides valuable surgical experience in the first two years of training and facilitates participation in the pre- and post-operative care of their patients.

-How do we ensure that our residents are achieving success in the areas of medical knowledge, patient care, interpersonal and communication skills, professionalism, practice-based learning and improvement, and systems-based practice?
+To ensure that residents are achieving success in the areas of medical knowledge, patient care, interpersonal and communication skills, professionalism, practice-based learning and improvement and systems-based practice, the Ophthalmology Residency utilizes a variety of methods.

-We utilize a variety of methods to measure resident performance but this is assessed primarily through direct observation and evaluation by members of the faculty.
-Other methods include evaluations by medical students and patients, performance in the Case-Based Learning in Ophthalmology (CBLO) series, the Ophthalmology Skills Assessment Program (OSAP-in development), Ophthalmology Clinical Evaluation Exercises (OCEX), Simulated Oral Boards in Ophthalmology (SOBO-in development), and performance on written examinations, including the Ophthalmology Knowledge Assessment Program (OKAPs).
+Resident performance is assessed primarily through direct observation and evaluation by members of the faculty.
+Other methods include evaluations by medical students and patients, performance in the Case-Based Learning in Ophthalmology (CBLO) series, the Ophthalmology Skills Assessment Program (OSAP), Ophthalmology Clinical Evaluation Exercises (OCEX), Simulated Oral Boards in Ophthalmology (SOBO) and performance on written examinations, including the Ophthalmology Knowledge Assessment Program (OKAP).

-A variety of conferences are available to Ophthalmology Residency participants.
+A variety of conferences are available to Ophthalmology Residency trainees.

 Basic and Clinical Science Conference Series

 The Basic and Clinical Science Lecture Series is held Mondays, Tuesdays, Wednesdays and Fridays from 7 to 8 p.m.
-It serves as the core curriculum of the Residency Program.
-Conferences cover a broad range of ophthalmic topics including ophthalmic pathology, optics, cornea/external diseases, glaucoma, neuro-ophthalmology, pediatric ophthalmology, oculoplastic and orbital diseases, retina, intraocular inflammation and uveitis, and ocular physiology.
+It serves as the core curriculum of the Ophthalmology Residency.
+Conferences cover a broad range of ophthalmic topics including ophthalmic pathology, optics, cornea/external diseases, glaucoma, neuro-ophthalmology, pediatric ophthalmology, oculoplastic and orbital diseases, retina, intraocular inflammation and uveitis and ocular physiology.

 The goal of the Surgical Skills Workshop is to promote discussion on the indications, complications, and operative techniques for common ophthalmic surgeries.
-Surgical Skills Workshops are held monthly in conjunction with the Surgical Morbidity Conference.
+Surgical Skills Workshop is held monthly in conjunction with Surgical Morbidity Conference.
 The residents and a faculty moderator discuss common ophthalmic surgical procedures and techniques and develop a step-by-step algorithm to facilitate resident performance of the surgery.
 Use of surgery simulation models and wet lab experiences also help to enhance surgical skills.

 Resident Orientation Program

-The Resident Orientation Program was developed following a mini-retreat with the ophthalmology residents and the Residency Program Director.
-It introduces the first-year ophthalmology residents to the residents, faculty and staff of Penn State Eye Center.
+The Resident Orientation Program was developed following a mini-retreat with the ophthalmology residents and the residency program director.
+It introduces the first-year ophthalmology residents to the residents, faculty and staff of the Eye Center.
 The emphasis of the orientation is on history and eye examination skills.
 New residents are also introduced to common ocular emergencies and on-call responsibilities.
-Orientation is coordinated by the Chief Residents to promote the role of the Chief Residents as teachers.
+Orientation is coordinated by the chief residents to promote the role of the chief residents as teachers.

 Ethics in Ophthalmology

-The Ethics in Ophthalmology seminar is presented semi-annually and is jointly sponsored by Penn State Eye Center and the Department of Humanities.
-Topics for discussion include: informed consent, patients’ rights, clinical and basic science research, the impaired physician, co-management, advertising, and others.
+The Ethics in Ophthalmology seminar is presented semi-annually and is jointly sponsored by the Eye Center and the Department of Humanities.
+Topics for discussion include informed consent, patients’ rights, clinical and basic science research, the impaired physician, co-management, advertising and others.